What is Static Climbing?

 Let’s quickly go over the benefits and drawbacks of this method.

-Static Climbing Vs Dynamic Climbing
+Comparison of Static and Dynamic Climbing

 Static climbing is a slower yet dangerous climbing style because not everyone can perform it and there is a higher chance of injury whereas dynamic climbing is a bit safer because of the elasticity of the rope.